 Teachers should think of Appinventor.org as a toolbox packed full of options.
 First decide exactly what you'd like your students to learn and accomplish -- you can use either the App Inventor 2 book or the "Course-in-a-Box" option, or a combination of the two.
 Once you've worked through the instructional materials on your own, the next steps might include beginning student instruction, or possibly making a few modifications to fit a certain format or learning level.

 The Appinventor.org site provides a comprehensive set of resources for teaching and learning programming using the MIT App Inventor and App Inventor 2 tools.
 The site functions as a nice companion to the book App Inventor 2: Create Your Own Android Apps.
-Following the book's detailed, illustrated lessons (which are available for download for free on the site in PDF format), students walk through a series of units focused on key programming concepts, beginning with lessons that are easy for beginning students, and working up to intermediate level concepts and projects.
-Each of these lessons is presented as an engaging project organized around topics such as gaming or retrieving stock market data from the web.
+Following the book's detailed, illustrated lessons (available for download for free on the site in PDF format), students walk through a series of units focused on key programming concepts, beginning with lessons that are easy for beginning students, and working up to intermediate level concepts and projects.
+Under the Educator tab, you'll find Computational Thinking curriculum (10 units), Mobile CSP high school curriculum, tutorials, App Building Guides, units on AI and the Internet of Things, and more.
+Each of these lessons is presented as an engaging project organized around topics, such as gaming or retrieving stock market data from the web.
 The lesson modules include videos, text, quizzes, creative projects, readings from the book, and Learning Nuggets that teach students more about programming in the block code environment.
 Students can also access the App Inventor Classic tutorial videos, if they are interested in seeing the site's original content.